UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

   So your class will need a way to store the content in a way that you can keep adding more to it.

-OK, so we need a way to store the content -- both what gets passed in to the ``__init__`` and what gets added with the append method.
-WE need a data structure that can hold an ordered list of things, and can be added to in the future -- sounds like a list to me.
+OK, so we need a way to store the content -- both what gets passed in to the ``__init__`` and what gets added with the ``append method``.
+We need a data structure that can hold an ordered list of things, and can be added to in the future -- sounds like a list to me.
 So let's create a list in __init__ and store it in ``self`` for use by the other methods:

 .. code-block:: python